2024-01-14

 Let's Start

-I will be using Homebrew to install Emacs and it's dependencies.
+I will be using brew to install Emacs and it's dependencies.

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 I am choosing the default cask for Emacs.
-I tried several different forks of mac Emacs but all of them gave me poor performance on my m2 macbook.
+I tried several different forks of Emacs for MacOS but all of them gave me poor performance on my m2 MacBook Air.

 brew install --cask emacs

 Doom is a stable framework for Emacs.
 You can considered like a base config file.
-It really makes Emacs usable out-of-box.
+It really makes Emacs easy to use out-of-box.

 git clone --depth 1 https://github.com/doomemacs/doomemacs ~/.config/emacs